PhiLhoSoft/PlainMark/Utilities/src/org/philhosoft/formattedtext/SimpleMark - Simple Humane Markup.md

 A link can be made explicitly by wrapping the link text in brackets `[]`, followed by the link itself in parentheses `()`.
 Example: ~[A well known destination](www.google.com) or ~[Popular programming site](https://github.com) become:
 [A well known destination](www.google.com) and [Popular programming site](https://github.com).
-If no schema is provided, it will be `http://`
+If no schema is provided, it will be `http://`.
+The link text can have markup signs in it.

 ### URL autolinking

 URLs starting with a common schema (http://, https://, ftp://, ftps://) are automatically turned into a link to that URL.
 The URL conversion stops on some characters, that should be escaped if they are part of the URL.
 Or use the explicit form.
+Unlike some autolinking libraries, SimpleMark doesn't attempt to guess an URL if it has no schema (eg. autolinking google.com or www.example.com/whatever).

 Markup signs are ignored while parsing an URL.
+The link text will be the URL without the schema (to be shorter).
+If the URL is longer than a predefined (ajustable) length, it will be shortened with ellipsis.

 ## Titles